Rantelo/Interviews_101/README.md

 - Inside each folder you will find:
     - problem_name.txt: A brief description of the problem and what the expected inputs and outputs are
     - inputs: A folder containing a set of sample inputs with which you can test your solutions
-    - outputs: A folder containing the expected outputs corresponding to the tests found in the inputs folder
+    - outputs: A folder containing the expected outputs corresponding to the tests found in the inputs folder.
+Our solutions are not perfect, so you might find that there are some mistakes in our output.
+Please let us know.
+Preferably, open an issue and explain it.
     - hint[n].txt: You may find several of these files inside the folder.
 These contain hints that will point you to the right solution

-# Interviews_101
-This repository will is your homework server and programming interview questions bank

-##Stock Picker

-Your Task
-Implement a method #stock_picker that takes in an array of stock prices, one for each hypothetical day.
-It should return a pair of days representing the best day to buy and the best day to sell.
-Days start at 0.

-    > stock_picker([17,3,6,9,15,8,6,1,10])
-    => [1,4]  # for a profit of $15 - $3 = $12
-Quick Tips:

-You need to buy before you can sell
-Pay attention to edge cases like when the lowest day is the last day or the highest day is the first day.
+We have a ded the stockPicker problem that we saw in class as a sample of what the problems will look like